 For Part 2, the "special adult" no longer stays in class with the child.
 They transition into an established Monday/ Wednesday/Friday Twos class (with the same teacher) that begins in January and ends at the end of May.
 The program is in session from 9:30 – 1:30.

 Our three year old class has a three day or five day option.
 Children must be 3 years old by September 30 to enroll in our Threes class.
 The goals of the three year old program are to promote learning through a variety of different activities including arts and crafts, music, physical movement, STEAM enrichment, learning Jewish customs and celebrating holidays.
 Children continue to build on concepts such as working and playing alongside and with their peers, learning to listen and follow instructions, as well as the concepts introduced in the Twos class.
 The curriculum continues to develop and strengthen language and communication skills.
+The program is in session from 9:30 - 1:30.

 Our Pre-K class meets Monday through Friday.
 The goal of this program is to promote social/emotional readiness for kindergarten while continuing to reinforce academic skills including language, writing, and communication, as well as beginning mathematic and scientific concepts and STEAM enrichment.
 If you expect your child to start kindergarten the following fall school year, our Pre-K class will be an appropriate environment.
 School readiness is an integral part of the program and parents will be provided with ongoing feedback about their child's growth and development.
 Our attentive teachers help children prepare for the transition to a larger class in public or private school.
 We work with area schools to make sure our students have all the skills they need to thrive in a kindergarten class.
+The program is in session from 9:30 - 1:30.